World Darts Championship schedule and order of play

 World Darts Championship schedule and order of play today

-Teenage sensation Luke Littler returns to the stage at the World Darts Championship on Tuesday as he faces Rob Cross for a place in the final.
+Teenage sensation Luke Littler‘s fairytale run has seen him make it all the way to the World Darts Championship final as he faces Luke Humphries with the title on the line on Wednesday evening.

-Littler’s latest victim was Brendan Dolan, a veteran darts player who had previously dumper Gerwyn Price and Gary Anderson out of the tournament.
+Having already seen off Christian Kist, Andrew Gilding, Matt Campbell, Raymond van Barneveld and Brendan Dolan to reach the semi-finals, 16-year-old Littler added Rob Cross to his list of victims in the last four on Tuesday evening.

-The 16-year-old now takes on Cross who produced a miracle display to fight back from 4-0 down and defeat Chris Dobey 5-4.
-Littler’s story emulates Cross’ who reached the final on his debut in 2018 before defeated Phil Taylor to claim the title.
+Cross knows all about dream runs on debut at Alexandra Palace after he went all the way on his maiden appearance back in 2018 – smashing Phil Taylor in the final – but couldn’t stop the Littler juggernaut, as the teenager cruised to a 6-2 win.

 Here’s everything you need to know, and get all the latest darts betting sites offers here.